dhirajt/common-digital-gates/README.md

 - In every design folder there's a .sp file.
 Modify the .lib "C:/ .... " line in it and put the libraries from the folder <br />
   Generic_025_Kit into a folder.
+  Also modify the Root Path (line 12).

+**If there's any error check the .log file.**

+Contributions are welcome!

 **No copyright infringement intended.**